 A famous local staple in South Australia is a pie floater, a meat pastry submerged in pea soup, and Bakery on O’Connell whips up a rather good one.

-Open 24/7, this cafe is a perfect spot to grab a bite to eat after a late-night rendezvous on the town!
+Open 24/7, this cafe is a perfect spot to grab a sweet treat or a hearty snack after a late-night rendezvous on the town!

-Serving up a fusion of Italian dishes with an Australian flair, The Messy Tomato has recently become a local favourite in Adelaide.
+Serving up a fusion of Italian dishes with an Australian flair, The Messy Tomato has recently become a local favourite in South Australia’s capital city.

 Breakfast is the go-to meal along with fantastic pasta dishes served with fresh seafood or vegetarian options.